CatterPingu/AttentionIsAllYouNeed/README.md

 ## Contents

-- `transformer.ipynb`: Jupyter Notebook containing the implementation of the Transformer model.
+- `Discovering_the_Transformer_Paper.ipynb`: Jupyter Notebook containing the implementation of the Transformer model.

 ## Dependencies